ericaghdz/threat-hunting-scenario-publicly-exposed-vm/README.md

 **Approximate investigation time:**
 - May 26, 2026 7:03:55 PM

 > **Important Note:** Microsoft Defender truncates `DeviceName` values after 15 characters.
-Due to this limitation, the query targeted `windows-target-` rather than the full hostname `windows-target-1`.
+Due to this limitation, the queries I used targeted `windows-target-` rather than the full hostname `windows-target-1`.

 _________________________